 Many senior living residents entertain visiting friends and family — for everyday meals and special occasions alike — in community restaurants, where they can show off the service and cuisine they enjoy in their home, without the housekeeping, prepping, cooking and cleaning up that come with it.

-Whether it’s a treadmill collecting dust in a guest bedroom or a full set of trusty barbells you’ve used for years, many of us have gym equipment taking up space in our homes.
-Have a pool at home?
-Your days of emptying the filter and skimming leaves from the surface are over.
+Whether it’s a stationary bike collecting dust in a guest bedroom or a full set of trusty barbells you’ve used for years, many of us have gym equipment taking up space in our homes.

 Today’s senior communities not only have a treadmill and weights you can use, but they’re frequently cleaned, professionally maintained, and often designed with seniors’ overall health in mind.
 Many even have personal trainers on staff who specialize in functional fitness.

-For example, Vi owns and operates 10 luxury Life Plan Communities that offer a comprehensive Living Well Program designed to support residents’ mind, body, and spiritual wellness, including fitness classes for seniors at every level of physical fitness and ability.
+For example, Vi offers a comprehensive Living Well Program designed to support residents’ mind, body, and spiritual wellness, including fitness classes for seniors at every level of physical fitness and ability.

 If you love to read or curl up with a movie, you know just how much shelves of space books and DVDs occupy in the home.
 Enjoy creating art?
 Brushes, pens, canvases and other supplies add to home clutter, too.
 Regularly host parties in your home?
 All those extra chairs and tables take up a lot of space.